 (1) Where the net assets of a public company are half or less of its called-up share capital, the directors must call a general meeting of the company to consider whether any, and if so what, steps should be taken to deal with the situation.

 (2) They must do so not later than 28 days from the earliest day on which that fact is known to a director of the company.

 (3) The meeting must be convened for a date not later than 56 days from that day.

-(4) If there is a failure to convene a meeting as required by this section, each of the directors of the company who—
+(4) If there is a failure to convene a meeting as required by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.